rebel7580/rebel7580.github.io/Caseta/Caseta_Help.md

 </li>
 </ul>
 Note 1: For PICO remotes, each remote has a further dropdown that shows the available buttons.
-PICO remotes send out a "pressed" signal when the button is depressed, and a "released" signal when the botton is released.
+PICO remotes send out a "pressed" signal when the button is depressed, and a "released" signal when the button is released.
 In normal use, the "pressed" and "released" signals occur in pairs, so only the "pressed" signal will trigger an action in the plug-in.
 (I.e., the "released" signal is ignored.)
 Because of this, only an "ON" macro makes sense.